aggi000/NetflixLike/README.md

 # NetflixLike
-SQL used to maintain database of customers
+# SQL used to maintain database of customers
+# Group project, uploaded after completion